cjratcliff/ml-compiled/docs/metrics.rst

 ----------
 The F1-score is the harmonic mean of the precision and the recall.

+Using the harmonic mean has the effect that a good F1-score requires both a good precision and a good recall.

 .. math::

   F_1 = 2 \cdot \frac{\text{precision} \cdot \text{recall}}{\text{precision} + \text{recall}}